WE GET BIG CLAIMS SETTLED

 FAQ: Who Hires a Public Adjuster?

-A: Smart, successful, busy real estate owners and management companies of commercial and multifamily properties who know the value of having a professional representing their interests when negotiating a large loss insurance claim against a multi-billion dollar insurance company.
-We work exclusively for insured Policyholders.
 Whether you are a Commercial or Multifamily Property Owner/ Manager, HOA, special servicer, lender or other policyholder we represent you so you can get back to business.
 Contractors, Lawyers, Insurance and Real Estate Brokers routinely refer insurance claims to us in order to help ensure their clients get the maximum settlement in minimum time while avoiding unnecessary litigation or appraisals.
 We settle big claims for big property owners.

 FAQ: When should I hire Public Adjuster?